easmsm/work-day-scheduler/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+This app allows the user to add tasks to time blocks.